-What’s the pre-approval process like?
+What’s the Ally Home pre-approval process like?

-Once you’re ready to make offers, you can include your pre-approval letter in your bid to sellers.
+When you’re ready to make offers, you can include your pre-approval letter in your bid to sellers.
 Especially in competitive housing markets where homes may only be for sale for a matter of days, being pre-approved for a mortgage can help you stand out among other buyers.

 If your bank requires a hard inquiry, you might want to wait until you’re close to making an offer to avoid your letter expiring and having to go through the process again.